DanielKirshner/BlockEvasion/README.md

 ## Description
 **Block Evasion is an android game-app developed in Android Studio.**
 * The main goal is to avoid the blocks by moving your character, as long as you survive - the blocks becoming faster!
-* There is also a "Game Stats" screen which displays your high score and how many games you have played
+* There is also a "Game Stats" screen which displays your high score and how many games you have been played
 * I made all of the graphics and the sprites with the great GIMP software
 * I made all of the game soundtrack by myself with FL-Studio